 - 1. This integrated circuit is produced with a Microchip Technology Inc.'s PIC12C5XX as the core embedded microcontroller.
 For further device specifications, and possibly clarification of those given, please refer to the appropriate Microchip documentation. - 2.
 This spec must be met in order to ensure that a correct power on reset occurs.
 It is quite easily achieved using most common types of supplies, but may be violated if one uses a slowly varying supply voltage, as may be obtained through direct connection to solar cells, or some charge pump circuits. - 3.
 Device only.
 Does not include any LED or drive currents. - 4.
 Pulse timing is generated internally, and is affected by both temperature and supply voltage.
 Although the limits cannot be absolutely guaranteed, these are generally the widest variation that would normally be encountered. - 5.
+This pulse is also generated immediately after circuit powerup. - 6.
 This specification represents current flowing through the protection diodes when applying large voltages to the TxD input (pin 5) through a current limiting resistance.
 Currents quoted are the maximum continuous.